Asteroid User Guide

 function foo with (x if (x is %boolean) or (x is %integer) or (x is %string),y) do io @println (x,y). end

-That complicated pattern for the first component completely obliterates the overall structure of the parameter pattern and makes the function definition difficult to read.
+That complicated pattern for the first component of the input pair completely obliterates the overall structure of the parameter pattern and makes the function definition difficult to read.

 We can express the same function with a first-class pattern,